Luke 10

 Carry no moneybag, no sack, no sandals; and greet no one on the way.

-Comments Luke 10:4 For verses 4 to 12, see Comments Matthew 10:9-14, Comments Mark 6:7-13, and Comments Luke 9:1-5.
-Note that the sayings in these verses were given to these seventy-two disciples; they have some similarities and differences when compared with the sayings in Matthew 10:9-14, Mark 6:7-13, and Luke 9:1-5.
+For verses 4 to 12, please refer to Comments Matthew 10:9-14, Comments Mark 6:7-13, and Comments Luke 9:1-5.
+It is important to note that the instructions in these verses were given to the seventy-two disciples.
+They display both similarities and differences when compared to the sayings found in Matthew 10:9-14, Mark 6:7-13, and Luke 9:1-5.

 And into which house you enter, first say, Peace to this house.